Wednesday, December 25, 2024

 In 2005, Apsara team found more than sixty pots and other artifacts.
 The ceramics from the excavation were used to bury cremated remains.
 Some of them were imported pots from China, Japan, and Thailand and some were locally made.
 Radiocarbon dating dated the cremated remains to the 15th-17th century and the ceramics containers were dated from the late 15th – 19th century.

-Take A Tour Of The musem gallery
+Take A Tour Of The museum gallery

 Info and tips for visitors